Carey v. Rocke, 18 So.3d 1266 (Fla. 2d DCA October 23, 2009)

 The trial-court judge in this case was Pinellas Circuit Judge Lauren Laughlin.
 If you’re a probate lawyer or estate planner, you need to understand both the ethics rule and legal issues at play in this extraordinary case.
 And there’s no better way to do that than to carefully read both of Judge Laughlin’s scholarly and well-reasoned orders.

-First Order: Does an ethics violation = undue influence?
+First Order: Did ethics violation = undue influence?
+YES

 You can’t get sued because you violate an ethics rule, but it’s powerful evidence against you.
 That is the crux of Judge Laughlin’s analysis in her first order.
 Here’s an excerpt: